svera/doric/README.md

         rnd := rand.New(source)

         game := columns.NewGame(pit, current, next, rnd, cfg)
-        // Start the game and return game updates in the updates channel go game.Play(input, updates)
+        // Start the game and return game events in the events channel go game.Play(input, events)

         // Here you would need to start the game loop, manage input,
         // show graphics on screen, etc.

-        // Listen for game updates and act accordingly go func() {
+        // Listen for game events and act accordingly go func() {
             defer func() {
 			    close(input)
 		    }()
             for {
                 select {
-                case upd := <-updates:
+                case ev := <-events:
-                    if upd.Status == columns.StatusFinished {
+                    if ev.ID == columns.EventFinished {
                         // Do whatever
                         return
                     }
-                    if upd.Status == columns.StatusScored {
+                    if ev.ID == columns.EventScored {
                         // Do whatever
                     }
-                    if ev.Status == columns.StatusPaused {
+                    if ev.ID == columns.EventPaused {
                             // Do whatever
                     }
-                    if ev.Status == columns.StatusUpdated {
+                    if ev.ID == columns.EventUpdated {
                             // Do whatever
                     }
-                    if ev.Status == columns.StatusRenewed {
+                    if ev.ID == columns.EventRenewed {
                             // Do whatever
                     }
                 }